Psycho (franchise): History (1959–1997)

 Psycho is based on the 1959 novel of the same name by Robert Bloch which in turn is based loosely on the case of convicted Wisconsin murderer Ed Gein.
 Both Gein and Psychos protagonist, Norman Bates, were solitary murderers in isolated rural locations.
 Both had deceased, domineering mothers, and had sealed off one room of their house as a shrine to their mother, and both dressed in women's clothing.
-However, there are many differences between Bates and Ed Gein.
+There are many differences between Bates and Ed Gein, however.
 Among others, Gein would not be strictly considered a serial killer, having officially killed "only" two people.
 Peggy Robertson, Hitchcock's production assistant, read Anthony Boucher's positive review of the Bloch novel and decided to show the book to Hitchcock, even though readers at Hitchcock's home studio Paramount Pictures rejected its premise for a film.
 Hitchcock acquired rights to the novel for $9,500.
 He reportedly ordered Robertson to buy up copies to keep the novel's surprises for the film.
 Hitchcock chose to film Psycho to recover from two aborted projects with Paramount: Flamingo Feather and No Bail for the Judge.
 Hitchcock also faced genre competitors whose works were critically compared to his own and so wanted to film new material.
 The director also disliked stars' salary demands and trusted only a few people to choose prospective material, including Robertson.

 Paramount executives did not want to produce the film and refused to provide the budget that Hitchcock received from them for previous films with the studio.
 Hitchcock decided to plan for Psycho to be filmed quickly and inexpensively, similar to an episode of his ongoing television series Alfred Hitchcock Presents, and hired the television series crew as Shamley Productions.
 He proposed this cost-conscious approach to Paramount but executives again refused to finance the film, telling him their sound stages were occupied or booked even though production was known to be in a slump.
 Hitchcock countered with the offer to finance the film personally and to film it at Universal-International if Paramount would distribute.
 He also deferred his director's fee of $250,000 for a 60% ownership of the film negative.
 This offer was finally accepted.
 Hitchcock also experienced resistance from producer Herbert Coleman and Shamley Productions executive Joan Harrison, who did not think the film would be a success.